npm package discovery and stats viewer.

 useStrivacity<T extends PopupContext | RedirectContext | NativeContext>(): T;

-• sdk: RedirectFlow | PopupFlow | NativeFlow: Returns the SDK instance based on the configured mode.
+• sdk: RedirectFlow | PopupFlow | NativeFlow: The underlying SDK flow instance.

-• options: SDKOptions: The configured options for the SDK.
+• options: SDKOptions: The configured SDK options.

-• idTokenClaims: Ref<IdTokenClaims | null>: Claims from the ID token, or null if not available.
+• idTokenClaims: Ref<IdTokenClaims | null>: Claims from the ID token, or null if not authenticated.

-• accessToken: Ref<string | null>: The access token, or null if not available.
+• accessToken: Ref<string | null>: The current access token.

-• refreshToken: Ref<string | null>: The refresh token, or null if not available.
+• refreshToken: Ref<string | null>: The current refresh token.

-• accessTokenExpirationDate: Ref<number | null>: Expiration date of the access token, or null if not set.
+• accessTokenExpirationDate: Ref<number | null>: Expiration timestamp (Unix seconds) of the access token.

 Type: RedirectContext